DyloG783/api-project/README.md

 ---

-> If you want to run this you will need to clone the repo and add these constants (ACCESS_TOKEN_SECRET (any string will do), REFRESH_TOKEN_SECRET(any string will do), MONGOOSE_CLOUD_CONNECTION(cloud connection uri), MONGOOSE_DEV_CONNECTION(local db connection string)) to a .env file in the root directory.
-Scripts are defined in package.json!
+> If you want to run this you will need to clone the repo and add these following constants to a .env file in the root directory.
+(ACCESS_TOKEN_SECRET (any string will do), REFRESH_TOKEN_SECRET(any string will do), MONGOOSE_CLOUD_CONNECTION(cloud connection uri to a real mongo db), MONGOOSE_DEV_CONNECTION(local db connection string to a real mongo db)).
+Scripts to run or test the application are defined in package.json!